Hema Hemeelu: Plot

 The film revolves around a valuable heritage diamond crown from a royal dynasty.
-Its heritor Raja Ranga Prasad leads a happy family life with his wife, Rajeswari Devi, two twin boys, Raghuveer and Ramachandra, and a baby girl Vijaya.
-Diwanji Sivaramaiah is a true-blue, faithful & devoted person who lives with his wife Parvati, son Raja, and daughter Seeta.
+Its heritor Raja Ranga Prasad leads a happy family life with his wife, Rajeswari Devi, their twin sons, Raghuveer and Ramachandra, and a baby girl Vijaya.
+Diwanji Sivaramaiah is a faithful & devoted person who lives with his wife Parvati, son Raja, and daughter Seeta.
 Bhujangam, the heinous brother-in-law of Ranga Prasad, tries to seize the crown, for which he abducts Ranga Prasad and attacks to destroy the royal dynasty.
 Knowing it, Diwanji rushes to rescue the heirs; in that mishap, everyone gets detached: Diwanji, Rajeswari Devi, Raghuveer, and Vijaya drop on one side and Parvati, Ramachandra, and Seeta to another, whereas Raja is raised by a wise person, Srinivasa Rao.
 Years roll by, and Raghuveer flames up to avenge the homicides of his father; in that process, he turns into a daredevil gangster, Red Lion, with several associates, Ganagaram and Lilly.
 Meanwhile, another dreadful gangster, Black Cat, supposed to be Bhujangam's son, finds out that the crown is secured in a bank locker and purloins it.
 During that time, the Bank Agent is slain out by him, who is Raja's foster father.

 Thereupon, the Red Lion winds up the Black Cat acquires and conceals the crown.
 Being cognizant of his father's death, Raja bursts out and arrives as one more gangster with an identity as Knight King.
 Here, Black Cat falsifies Knight King by posing Red Lion as the culprit when rivalry arises.
 Once in combat, the Black Cat backstabs Raghuveer, and he dies.
 During that plight, desperate Diwanji, fortunately, spots Ramachandra, the identical twin of Raghuveer, who has just married Seeta.
 Immediately, Diwanji lifts him, reveals the entire story, and trains and replaces him with Raghuveer.
 Parallelly, Raja and Vijaya get acquainted and fall in love.
 After some time, Ramachandra learns about the activities of Red Lion, also mistakes Knight King for the slaughterer, and decides to move in his brother's footsteps.
 Eventually, grief-stricken Seeta lands in search of her husband when Black Cat hooks her, and Raja rescues her.
 After that, he identifies her as his sister and aims to get back her husband.
 At present, Raja discovers Raghuveer is only Seeta's husband, Ramachandra, and Ramachandra knows about the love affair between Raja and Vijaya.
 There onwards, both of them tangle with each other, but ultimately, the truth comes forward.
 Finally, the movie ends with Red Lion & Knight King eliminating Black Cat and shielding the crown.